yahoo/python-screwdrivercd/docs/Validation_Helpers.md

 This example runs the dependency check

-!!! note "screwdriver.yaml - With dependency check:
+!!! example "screwdriver.yaml - With dependency check

     ```yaml
     version: 4
     jobs: